tlemenestrel/SWE_Scientific_Projects/README.md

 ### Terminal commands and outputs

-1. First, cd into the genome_processing folder:
+1. First, cd into the recommendation_algorithm folder:

     ```
     $ cd recommendation_algorithm
     ```

-2. Then, run the following command to process a given sequence:
+2. Then, run the following command to run the software on the ml-100k dataset:

     ```
     $ $ python3 similarity.py ml-100k/u.data similarities.txt